Invariable generation of certain groups of piecewise projective homeomorphisms of the real line: Proof of Theorem (1) and (4)

 is called the \emph{information of $g$ monitored by $J_a$ and $J_b$}.
 For every $g \in G_1$, let $\I(g)$ be the set of information of $g$ monitored by some intervals $J_a$ and $J_b$.
-Note that, if $J_a$ and $J_b$ are monitoring intervals of $g$ with information $f$, then so are $J_{a-n}$ and $J_{b+m}$ for every positive integer $n$ and $m$.
+Note that, if $J_a$ and $J_b$ are monitoring intervals of $g$ with information $f$ and if $J_a$ (resp. $J_b$) is contained in the end linear zone at $-\infty$ (resp. at $\infty$), then $J_{a-n}$ and $J_{b+m}$ are also monitoring intervals of $g$ with information $f$ for every positive integer $n$ and $m$.

 \begin{lemma} For every $f \in G(J_0)$, there exists an element $g$ of $G_1$ such that $f \in \I(g)$. \end{lemma}

 \begin{proof} Let $f$ be an element of $G(J_0)$.
 Then we define an element $g$ of $G_1$ by setting